 According to International Banker, the global compliance expenditure by banks reaches more than $270 billion a year, with an average of 10–15% of the workforce engaged in compliance processes.
 RegTech for banking can play a huge role in automating compliance processes in order to optimize efficiency and improve performance against competitors that are stuck to a traditional modus operandis.

 – RegTech for regulators

 In the not too distant future, we believe that regulators will distribute regulations digitally.
 Financial service providers will transform these regulations seamlessly into digital rules to be distributed and executed at the click of a button.
 Client-facing employees will have direct access to these digital rules on their devices.
 In this new reality, regulatory experts will require an entirely new, digital workplace.

-Financial services companies need to follow very concise regulations and restrictions, also when it comes to cybersecurity.
+Financial services companies need to follow very concise regulations and restrictions, especially when it comes to cybersecurity.
 RegTech can help such companies by supplying continuous monitoring of security compliance.
-Through security logs and technical audits of the organisation's software and systems; dividing customer processes from corporate ones; transitioning to cloud-based software and servers, among others.
+This can be done through frequent security logs and technical audits of the organisation’s software and systems; dividing customer processes from corporate ones; transitioning to cloud-based software and servers, among others.
 In other words, cybersecurity is intrinsic to RegTech.

 Why RegTech is financial services’ best ally

 When we think of RegTech, there are several industries that could benefit from it.
 Basically, all industries worldwide that are highly regulated like insurance, pharmaceutical, banking, as well as financial services.
 If you work in financial services and you’re thinking to adopt RegTech to ease your compliance management, here are some ways of how it can truly become your best ally: